PromptECO/clariform/README.md

 $ alias clariform="docker run -v \`pwd\`:/home clariform"
 ```

-With this alias, clariform can process contracts in the current working directory
-by executing:
+Using the shortcut:

 ```
-$ clariform *.clar
+$ clariform --help
 ```

 The rest of this section assumes there is a `clariform` alias.